System-Glitch/DisbotAPI/README.md

 # DisbotAPI
-Additional layer on the JDA Discord API allowing to create bots extremely easily.
+DisbotAPI is an additional layer on the JDA Discord API allowing to create bots extremely easily.
+It features some extras like a full command system with permissions and a user metadata storage.

 ##Installation